segovelo/customers-app/README.md

 ![image](https://github.com/segovelo/customers-app/assets/44499182/af96b722-47fb-4c5e-905f-19a824f3cc2e)

-The second feature is the ability to retrieve a customer passing the customerRef in a text field and by clicking a get customer button the app will make GET request to API.
+The second feature is the ability to retrieve a customer passing the customerRef in a text field and by clicking a get customer button, the app will make GET request to API with customer ref as query paramater.
 When a customer is present in DB for the passed customer ref, API will return response with 200 code, message and customer found.

 ![image](https://github.com/segovelo/customers-app/assets/44499182/6522fdae-00ba-4487-a8b7-350bfc2e45b6)